What Makes a Mom “Awesome”? It’s Not What You Think

 I asked if she would be open to sharing more with me.
 She agreed, and what she shared was not a story of perfection.
 It was a story of real life.

 Perspective is the way we think about our families, friends and loved ones.
 The lens we use to look at our parents, and the way our children look at us, shapes the emotional tone of the relationship.
-Perspective grows when there is room for understanding.
-It allows both sides to see beyond individual moments and into the bigger picture of who someone is and what they have been carrying.
+It grows when there is room to see both sides, to move beyond individual moments and to understand the bigger picture of who someone is and what they have been carrying.
+That space allows for understanding, empathy and deeper connection.

 Elle was quick to point out that her mom is not perfect.
 What stood out to her was something much more meaningful.
 When her mom makes a mistake, she takes responsibility.
 She says she is sorry.
 She does not avoid it or explain it away.
-That simple act creates a sense of emotional safety.
+That simple act creates emotional safety.
 It allows Elle to feel comfortable bringing both the easy and the hard parts of her life into the relationship.
-This is what creates emotional safety in a relationship.

 Emotional safety is what makes a relationship feel steady.
 It is what allows someone to stay open instead of guarded.
 It is not created through perfection.
 It is created through consistency, ownership and the ability to repair when needed.